 How to Calculate Capital Gains Tax

-The cost of capital gains varies from asset to asset and has no set rate.
-Calculating this tax is found by subtracting the buying price from the sale figure, less any ownership costs.
+The cost of capital gains applies to an asset such as investment property or shares purchased on or after September 20, 1985.
+This tax has no fixed rate.
+Instead, it is purchase and sales price based, less any costs.
+Therefore, to calculate this tax, subtract the buying price of your property from the expected sale figure, less any ownership costs.
 The final figure is the gain that you’ve made.
 Let’s look at an example.

 |Total Ownership Costs||$201,820|